Beside the Mountain

 Why you will love this recipe

-• Made healthy with a blend of whole wheat and white organic flour and sweetened with honey.
+• Made healthy with a blend of whole-wheat and white organic flour, and sweetened with honey - it's not too sweet but still delicious!

-• I've been making muffin recipes for over 15 years and this is a recipe kids and toddlers love eating!!
+• I've been making muffin recipes for over 15 years, and this is one recipe my kids and toddlers love eating!

-• Easy to whip up in one bowl, no need to go to the bakery for muffins!
+• Easy to whip up by hand, no need to go to the bakery for muffins!

-• Great for an easy breakfast, a make-ahead brunch, or an after-school snack.
+• Great to make ahead for an easy breakfast, brunch, or after-school snack.

 Ingredients needed

-• Flour: This recipe is half whole wheat flour and half white flour.
-I choose to use organic flour and I find the best price to buy it in bulk.
+• Flour: This recipe calls for half whole-wheat flour and half white flour.
+I like to use whole-wheat flour because it contains more minerals and vitamins essential for our health, but I added white flour to create a fluffy light texture.
+I choose to use organic flour (meaning it's grown without synthetic pesticides), and I find the best price to buy it in bulk.

 • Raspberries: Fresh raspberries or frozen raspberries can be used in this recipe.
 If you are using frozen raspberries, keep them in the freezer until it calls for them so they stay mostly frozen.